Who is the longest-serving Education Secretary? (NB: It’s not Gove)

 Michael Gove is currently 8th in the longevity stakes however he’s only a fortnight away from overtaking Kenneth Baker and stealing 7th place* (UPDATE: By time he left, he got much further).

-The winner of the overall leader board is actually David Eccles, who I had originally placed outside the top ten on my spreadsheet (and hence yesterday tweeted that Gove was 7th).
+The winner of the overall leader board is actually David Eccles, who I originally placed outside the top ten on my spreadsheet (and hence yesterday tweeted that Gove was 7th).
 However, Eccles had two shots at the role – one stint of 809 days, another of 1004.
-Taken separately the periods are barely of note, but taken together these periods make him the longest-serving Education Secretary.
+Taken separately the periods aren’t noteworthy, but taken together the periods make him the longest-serving Education Secretary.
 Hence, I bumped him up (and Gove down).
 Eccles also lived for the second longest time of any Education Secretary (he died aged 94, outpaced only by Edward Short who lived to be 99).

 UPDATED 25/5/16: Needed to update Michael Gove

 The average is 851 days.
 Unless you count the Hogg and Eccles periods separately, in which case the average becomes a rounded 800 days.